Our curriculum is designed with two goals:

 - Knowledge within the curriculum is revisited regularly to ensure that there is spaced practice for our pupils to help to retain knowledge and use it within different contexts.

 - Retrieval practice and precision teaching are used daily in maths, spelling, punctuation and grammar and foundation subjects to provide regular opportunities to retain knowledge.

 - Reading, phonics, vocabulary and spelling are taught systematically to master fluency, comprehension, language and prosody.

-- Assessment is ongoing through retrieval practice, low-stake quizzes, questioning and feed forward sessions.
+- Assessment is ongoing through retrieval practice, formative teacher assessment, low-stake quizzes, questioning and feed forward sessions.
 There is regular feedback between children and teachers.
 Core subject summative assessment takes place three times a year to inform teacher’s knowledge of gaps in learning.